On Dense Tetrahedra in Binary Sphere Packings: Near optimal tetrahedra

 \section{Near optimal tetrahedra}

 Let us denote by $T^*_t$ the tetrahedron of type $t$ claimed in Theorem~\ref{th:main} to maximize the density.
+This is thus a point in $\mathbb{R}^6$ (the length of the six edges).
 This section provides, for each type $t$, an explicit neighborhood of $T_t^*$ over which $T_t^*$ indeed maximizes the density.
 All the computations are detailed in the file \verb+local.sage+.